 Mental Health Strategies Video Series – Counseling and Consultation Service staff present effective strategies for managing mental health.
 Watch the entire series, or find a video specific to your needs, and add these important skills to your mental health toolbox.

 Find additional guidance on how to manage the impact of COVID on your life and college experience using the following videos:

-Finding Services Off-Campus and At Home
+Finding Services Off-Campus and Out of State

 If you are looking to establish services off-campus whether in the Columbus area or back home, we encourage you to ask these types of questions, and any other questions regarding issues that are important to you.

 When contacting a provider, there are several questions you should consider asking: